-Blend the all the ingredients except the cream using an immersion blender or any other type of blender you have at your disposal.
-At this point you can strain the liquid if you don’t like tiny bits of mint in your ice cream.
+Blend all the ingredients except the cream using an immersion blender or any other type of blender you have at your disposal.
+At this point, you can strain the liquid if you don’t like tiny bits of mint in your ice cream.
 I left mine in.

 Once it’s cooled, churn in an ice cream machine then freeze for another couple of hours until hardened.
 If you don’t have an ice cream machine you can simply add your ice cream base to the freezer and after an hour, take it out and whisk it up until smooth.
 Then continue freezing.

 Here is the final avocado ice cream.
 Yum!

 Scoop into a bowl and top with chocolate sauce then garnish with mint.
 There you have it, the perfect frozen dessert.